The Serpent Prince: Summary

 That night, when the snake prince is asleep, the princess wakes up, takes the snakeskin off of him.
 She creeps into the kitchen, lights up the stove and tosses the skin in.
-She returns to her chambers to a awakened prince, who asks her about the smell of burning.
+She returns to her chambers to an awakened prince, who asks her about the smell of burning.
 She lies that it is only some tufts of her hair burning, but he knows she is lying.
 The prince then explains that he was to wear the cloak for one more month, and curses her not to bear their children until he embraces her again; and that a ring on her finger shall stay there until he puts his finger on her.
 He then gives her a dry hazel-rod she must water with her tears until it bears fruit, and a grain of wheat she must plant and with the harvest bake a bread; then she can go after him.
 Then he vanishes.

 The princess tells her parents-in-law that the snake prince has disappeared, and goes to water the dry hazel-rod and the grain of wheat.
 After a long time, she takes the rod and the bread and starts a journey.
 In a forest, she sees a light in the distance - an old woman (the mother of the Moon)'s house, where she takes shelter for the night.
 Her son comes home and is inquired about the whereabouts of the Serpent Prince.
 The old woman directs the princess to her aunt, and gives her a gold bobbin.

 The situation repeats twice in the next two houses (of the Sun and of the Winds), and she gains a golden reel and a golden spool and ball of thread; only on the third house she finally learns where her husband is: the Hurricane Wind tells her he went to his castle and he can take her there.

 The princess arrives at the castle and wanders about with the gold bobbin.
 A maidservant appears and guides the girl to the queen, who is interested in the golden item and wishes to buy it.
 The princess offers it in exchange for a night in the king's chambers.
 She enters the chambers and begs her husband to awake and see her.
 She fails and weeps bitterly until dawn, when the queen expels her from the room.
 The second night goes much the same.

 On the third day, the king's valet tells him that a woman has come to his chambers and wept at his bedside, but he could not respond.
 The king surmises he was drugged with a sleeping potion, and asks his valet to pour any drink he receives out in the bath.
 The princess sells her the golden thread, hoping she can wake him up.
 She enters the room and begs her husband to wake up and touch her breast.
 He does and she gives birth to their children: two golden-haired boys.